IgriegaL/plexRepo/README.md

 # Media Server Setup

 This project sets up a media server using Docker Compose.
-It includes services like Plex, Emby, qBittorrent, Sonarr, Radarr, Jackett, Overseerr, and Prowlarr.
+It includes services like Plex, Emby, qBittorrent, Sonarr, Radarr, Jackett, Overseerr, Prowlarr, and Bazarr.

 ## Requirements